Close

 4. Promotes Emotional and Mental Health

-As per Ayurveda, Panchamrut is a great tonic for pregnant women, as it promotes the brain development of the baby.
-It improves retention and grasping power, and enhances memory and intelligence.
+According to Ayurveda, panchamrut is an excellent tonic for pregnant women.
+It promotes the brain development of the baby, improves retention and grasping power, and enhances memory and intelligence.

 5. Balances Pitta